foxholden/Rclone-help/README.md

 # Rclone & Rsync Transfer Guide
 Do you remember the how to setup rclone, or initate transfers, me neither...
-This guide helps you quickly set up and transfer files between your MacBook, SharePoint (via OneDrive), and the Alpine HPC cluster.
+This guide helps you quickly set up and transfer files between your MacBook, SharePoint, and the Alpine HPC cluster.
 Just copy and paste.

 ## Install rclone
 Install rclone for mac on your macbook and rclone for linux on the Alpine cluster in projects/ https://rclone.org/downloads/